trinodb/trino/presto-docs/src/main/sphinx/connector/redis.rst

 =============== ========= ============== =============================
 Field           Required  Type           Description
 =============== ========= ============== =============================
-``tableName``   required  string         Presto table name defined by this file.
+``tableName``   required  string         Trino table name defined by this file.
 ``schemaName``  optional  string         Schema which will contain the table.
 If omitted, the default schema name is used.
 ``key``         optional  JSON object    Field definitions for data columns mapped to the value key.
 ``value``       optional  JSON object    Field definitions for data columns mapped to the value itself.